JFFLabs/skribt/README.md

 To define a step, you will create a new section in the form of `[step.<name>]` where the `<name>` portion is defined by you.

-- The `<name>` portion can contain letters A-Z and numbers
-- Letters can be uppercase or lowercase
+- The `<name>` portion can contain letters A-Z and numbers, letters can be uppercase or lowercase
 - The `<name>` must start with a letter.
 - The `<name>` portion must be unique for each step.